nihruk/console/README.md

 ### View the API documentation
 - Visit https://ioda.vercel.app/ to view the latest stable documentation.

-- Run `npm run docs` in a Git clone to see the absolute latest documentation of the checked out version.
+- Run `npm start` in a Git clone to see the absolute latest documentation of the checked out version.

 ## The IODA Web Application
 This is currently a bare bones symfony project